BranislavZivanovic/fightingGameC/README.md

 Basic tutorial:

-1. Attack
+1. Attack -
   Attacks the enemy(enemy waves are randomly generated between 1-10 enemies) Attacks are randomized(random damage)

-2. Block
+2. Block -
-  Block a portion of the enemies damage.
+  Blocks a portion of the enemies damage.

-3. My EXP
+3. My EXP -
-  Check how much experience you have
+  Checks how much experience you have

-4. Shop
+4. Shop -
   Yes, you can buy new weapons or get your health replanished and see how much gold you have.